ThibaudMrx/portfolio/README.md

 Portofilio Project, inspired by YouTube videos and online ressources.

-Build in HTML, CSS, JavaScript> No framework used.
-Works best on laptop
+Build in HTML, CSS, JavaScript No framework used.
+Works best on a computer